jonlpersson/ed-latimore/site/_drafts/how-to-be-a-man-the-9-qualities-of-masculinity.md

 Becoming a man means that you have to face challenges and unknowns in life.

-Now, this doesn’t mean that you have to be fearless.
+This doesn’t mean that you have to be fearless.
 It only means that you have to act, despite being afraid.
-Whenever you feel fear, that’s not a sign to stop or retreat.
+Fear is not a sign to stop or retreat.
 It’s merely a sign that you have to get ready for something and that it’s important.

 Therefore, your response to fear should be excitement.
 In fact, when you look at the brain while experiencing fear, the response is the same as if something exciting is happening, This is important to remember whenever you feel afraid.